-While most in-person recruitment fairs have been cancelled, many universities are still hosting them virtually.
+While most in-person recruitment fairs have been canceled, many universities are still hosting them virtually.
 Reach out to colleges to see if you can snag an online “booth” at one of these events or provide a speaker for a remote career panel event.
 If you can’t find a university that is hosting a career fair, you can even host your own and advertise it on your social media sites.
-Finally, try reach out to sites like RippleMatch or CollegeCode that specialize in connecting college students to entry-level jobs and internships.
+Finally, try reaching out to sites like RippleMatch or CollegeCode that specialize in connecting college students to entry-level jobs and internships.

 Reach Out on Social Media

 Millennials and Gen-Z are notorious for their use of technology.
 Hence, a great way to reach this demographic is through their medium of choice: social media.
 More than half of college graduates use LinkedIn, over 7 in 10 use Snapchat, and 75% use Instagram.
 In addition, over 50% of YouTube users are students, 40% of Twitter users are between the ages of 18 and 29, and a quarter of TikTok’s users are between 18 and 24 years old.
 Your marketing team can create advertisement pop-ups, informative YouTube videos, links to job descriptions or career pages, articles targeted at this demographic, or other promotional content to reach college students through these virtual platforms.

 Lastly, if you’re looking for freshly graduated talent, reach out to people within your company for leads.
 It is possible that your employees are currently mentoring college students or otherwise acquainted with soon-to-be college grads who would be stellar fits for your company.